 Aminocaproic Acid Injection Solution

-Generic Name: Aminocaproic Acid Injection Solution (a mee noe ka PROE ik)
+Generic name: Aminocaproic Acid Injection Solution (a mee noe ka PROE ik AS id)

 Uses of Aminocaproic Acid Injection Solution: